darkforceteam/RaceMe/readme.md

     - [ ] Datetime
     - [ ] Location

 The following **optional** features are implemented:

-C. CREATE AND EXPLORING CHALLENGES
+G. CREATE AND EXPLORING CHALLENGES
 - [ ] User can import Record from other Systems to import workout history into Ruwime.
 - [ ] User can draw routes for next CHALLENGES on Map.
 - [ ] After a CHALLENGE is created.
 User can chose wich friends from their friendlist to invite to this CHALLENGE.

-E. SOLO WORK OUT - GOSH RUN
+H. SOLO WORK OUT - GOSH RUN
 - [ ] User can chose a workout record of other user to race again.

 ## Video Walkthrough